 Email sent to family: (April 10, 2020)

-It is now the 75th day since the virus landed in BC, Canada.
+It is now the 75th day since the virus landed in ON, Canada.
 (January 25)

 We have been home now for 4 weeks and it looks like that may stretch into another 4 weeks or maybe more…… who knows, will we ever get back to NORMAL?
 Many say: No way!
 Things will be changed forever.
 Perhaps we can look back when it is all over, that this change was a chance for a NEW beginning.